 If the immigration system is to work for science and innovation it must encompass the types of people and types of movement these sectors require.
+Some of these are shared across sectors but there are also some features that are unique to research.

 Operating and navigating two migration systems would likely increase cost and complexity for government, employers and individuals.
 However, there is strong agreement that a single system with the level of burden and bureaucracy of the current non-EEA system would pose significant problems to research and innovation organisations and should not be expanded to cover all migration.
-A future streamlined system should retain the ease of movement currently afforded to scientists and engineers from the EEA, while there would also be benefits reducing barriers to movement for scientists and engineers from outside the EEA.
+A future streamlined system should retain the ease of movement currently afforded to scientists and engineers from the EEA, while there would also be benefits to reducing barriers to movement for scientists and engineers from outside the EEA.